zohairakhtar/meteor/README.md

 Meteor allows for very rapid prototyping and produces cross-platform code for apps to run on the web, Android, and iOS.

-#### Develop With One Language

-Web developers often need to know different technologies and may become frustrated when working on the front-end, back-end, or the database.
-With Meteor, you can build and manage them all with JavaScript.

-Develope with JavaScript in any environment:

 - The application server
 - The web browser
 - On mobile devices

 #### Databases

 The default database for Meteor is the [MongoDB](https://github.com/mongodb/mongo) database, but there are alternatives: